 Nutrition and healthy eating can play an important role during the cancer treatment and survivorship journey.
-Having a dietician as part of your care team can increase your chance of success.
-Your oncology dietician will work to support your nutritional and dietary needs before, during and after your treatment, in a way that fits in to your lifestyle and your everyday.
+Having a dietitian as part of your care team can increase your chance of success.
+Your oncology dietitian will work to support your nutritional and dietary needs before, during and after your treatment, in a way that fits in to your lifestyle and your everyday.

 Fertility Advanced Practice Provider